hoangduytran/blender-manual/manual/modeling/meshes/uv/uv_texture_spaces.rst

 .. reference::

    :Mode:      Object Mode and Edit Mode
-   :Menu:      :menuselection:`Object --> Transform --> Scale/Move Texture Space`
+   :Menu:      :menuselection:`Object --> Transform --> Move/Scale Texture Space`

-To modify the texture space from the 3D Viewport, enable :ref:`Edit Texture Space <modeling_transform_edit-texture-space>` while transforming an object.
+Click one of these menu items, then move the mouse to adjust the texture space and press :kbd:`LMB` to confirm.
+While transforming, you can use keyboard shortcuts to lock certain axes; see the status bar.

 Accessing
 ---------

-The automatically calculated UV map can be accessed by an object's material through the *Generated* output of the :doc:`/render/shader_nodes/input/texture_coordinate`.
-This output can then be used to map any texture onto an object.
+When setting up a material shader, you can use the *Generated* output of the :doc:`/render/shader_nodes/input/texture_coordinate` to read the 3D coordinate inside the object's texture space.
+You can then pass this coordinate to a texture node.

 .. tip::

-   Generated texture spaces do not have rotation support, to overcome this, a :doc:`/render/shader_nodes/vector/mapping` can be used to rotate the UV map.
+   Texture spaces do not have rotation support.
+You can use a :doc:`/render/shader_nodes/vector/mapping` to manually rotate the coordinate in the material shader instead.